HR-CMGT/PRG06-vue-workshop/README.md

 The strength of Reactive frameworks such as Vue, React and Angular is that it we can bind DOM elements (our UI) to data in components.
 This is called **reactive data**.
 As a comparison, without a reactive framework you would have to call an update function manually, every time your state has changed:
 ```
 <div id="user"></div>
+// we have to keep track of changes in this.user.name and then call the update function
 function updateUI(){
    let element = document.getElementById("user")
    element.innerHTML = this.user.name